gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 ## Check the app

 As part of the deployment of the service, a load balancer was created.
 If you check your service's "Health and metrics" tab, there is a section for the "Load balancer health" that you can expand.
-On the right of that it shows the nmber of targets (for example `2`, if you launched two tasks) and whether they are healthy.
+On the right of that it shows the nmber of targets (currently `1`) and whether they are healthy.

 If a target is unhealthy, make sure the tasks (containers) are running _and_ double-cheeck that the ECS service's security group allows incoming requests on TCP port `4000` from the load balancer.